What’s in a name? With the exception of their super dressy Cellini range, every model in the Rolex lineup is an Oyster Perpetual.

 Modern Day Air-King

-Following a couple more modernizations throughout the nineties and into the new millennium, the Air-King received what, for it, was a major reworking with the ref.
+Following a couple more modernizations throughout the nineties and into the new millennium, the Air-King received what was a major reworking with the ref.
 1142XX series in 2007.

 Given the same dimensions but granted a slightly thicker case to add some bulk, it was topped by a concentric dial and was set on a new machined Oyster bracelet.
 Originally issued with an engine-turned bezel, that was swiftly discontinued and replaced with the choice of the standard smooth surround or a more luxurious white gold fluted option.
 And, with the caliber 3130 beating away inside, the Air-King finally won COSC certification.